dai-anna/dai-anna.github.io/content/_index.md

           date_start: '2022-08-01'
           date_end: '2023-08-01'
           description: |2-
-              * Research at CEI Lab:
-                * Reviewed literature and implemented baseline models from literature on defenses against adversarial model extraction attacks and label protection in the vertical federated learning setting
+            **Research at CEI Lab**: Reviewed literature and implemented baseline models from literature on defenses against adversarial model extraction attacks and label protection in the vertical federated learning setting
-              * Teaching at MIDS and Fuqua:
-                * Held weekly office hours and graded assignments for Data Engineering Systems, Data Analysis at Scale in the Cloud, and Fraud Analytics courses
+            **Teaching at MIDS and Fuqua**: Held weekly office hours and graded assignments for Data Engineering Systems, Data Analysis at Scale in the Cloud, and Fraud Analytics courses
         - title: Data Science Intern
           company: Stitch Fix
           company_url: ''